NFeingold/AKSAutomate/HotKeys/README.md

 ## Note

-I am aware that Azure provides automation
+I am aware that Azure provides automation, though it does not currently work with kubernetes.
+So I made this as an alternative